quay/mirror-registry/README.md

 $ ./openshift-mirror-registry uninstall -v --targetHostname some.remote.host.com --targetUsername someuser -k ~/.ssh/my_ssh_key
 ```

+If Quay has been installed with `--quayRoot` the same option needs to be used during the uninstall.

-This command will delete the `/etc/quay-install` directory and disable all systemd services set up by Quay.
+This command will delete the permanent data directory and disable all systemd services set up by Quay.

 ## Local DNS resolution